 The rent cap prevents people from moving to Berlin

 The rent cap means that those who are already here will live cheaply, no matter how wealthy they are.
 And those that want to move will no longer have anywhere in the city to move to, and no reason to come.
 So everything will remain as it is.
-The rent cap prevents people from moving from abroad to Berlin.
+The rent cap prevents people from moving to Berlin from abroad.
 However, Berlin is dependent on the influx of specialists from other countries, especially from the IT sector.
 If new tenants relocating for start-ups can't find apartments, the start-ups will soon settle in a more open city where they can.